healpy/healpy/doc/tutorial.rst

 Creating and manipulating maps
 ------------------------------

-Maps are simply numpy arrays, each array element refers to a location in the sky as defined by the Healpix pixelization schemes, see the `healpix website`_.
+Maps are simply numpy arrays, where each array element refers to a location in the sky as defined by the Healpix pixelization schemes (see the `healpix website`_).

-The resolution of the map is defined by the *NSIDE* parameter, the :py:func:`~healpy.pixelfunc.nside2npix` function gives the number of pixel *NPIX* of the map:
+The resolution of the map is defined by the *NSIDE* parameter.
+The :py:func:`~healpy.pixelfunc.nside2npix` function gives the number of pixel *NPIX* of the map:

 >>> import numpy as np
 >>> import healpy as hp